mita4829/Acorn/README.md

 };
 ```

 <p>The clause binded to the first If statement will execute if the condition evaulates to true.
 The condition will first be casted as a boolean.
-Expression/Values that evualate to true are: booleans that are true, non-zero numbers, non-empty strings.</p>
+Expression/Values that evualate to true are: booleans that are true, non-zero numbers, non-empty string, logical conditions evaluating to true, and bitwise conditions evaluating to true</p>

-<br/>The boolean expression being evaluated will be casted to be of type boolean.
-Expressions to be casted to booleans are <i>Logical Operations and Numbers</i>.</p>

 <b>Variables</b>
 <p>Declaring variable example: